 A few weeks ago, I eagerly approached my daughters with the very first Book Seed, inspired by Janet Lucy’s book The Three Sunflowers.
 What unfolded in the weeks that followed was exactly what I had hoped for–a generous helping of inquiry and wonder, a splash of math-in-context, art, and explorations in language, all pivoting around a lovely little book about sunflowers.
 The girls loved learning about the relationship between pollinators and flowers, trying to fit as many sunflower seeds as possible onto a small play-dough circle, and drawing spirals all over our giant whiteboard.
 They delighted in figuring out the sequential order of Van Gogh’s famous sunflower series, and trying their hand at sunflower still-life themselves.
 They rambled gleefully around the wild spaces outside our apartment on a scavenger hunt for seeds and seed-eaters.
 And they had a blast making up funny new words to describe things around our house (stinkdog and clunkshoes for example.)

 I decided to keep going.
 There are currently over three dozen Book Seeds in one stage or another of development.
 They all include four STEAM activities, an art project, a nature journal prompt or tutorial, a recipe to make together, and an activity to explore language and poetry (including copywork.)
 They are each inspired by one children’s book, and they all center around nature and nature study.
 I am bursting with excitement to add these to our homeschool over the next several years!
-The first bundle, all inspired by autumn themes of apples, pumpkins, leaves, and more, will be available in the next month.
+Our first seasonal bundles will begin rolling out in late spring of 2018.
 In the meantime, I’m giving away free copies of our first issue, inspired by The Three Sunflowers, to our wonderful readers.
 All you have to do is fill out the form at the bottom of this page and your free pdf download will be sent straight to your inbox.
 We did this Book Seed over two weeks, and this was a good pace for us.
 You could certainly take more or less time, depending on the rhythm of your homeschool and the ages of your children.

 If you decide to try out our sunflower STEAM in your homeschool, please feel free to share pics on Instagram and tag them with #brbookseeds–I would LOVE to see them!
 Happy homeschooling! 🙂